iq-motion-control/iq-module-communication-doc/docs/manual/manual_pulsing.rst

     Pulsing with vehicle shape

-To accomplish this, we can change the zero angle such that X is calibrated to face the front of your vehicle allowing for a postive X value to tilt a propeller toward the front of your vehicle.
+With your zero angle calibrated to align the X basis vector with the front of your vehicle, a positive X command will tilt your propeller forward.

 .. figure:: ../_static/manual_images/pulsing/pulsing_vehicle_zero_angle.png
     :align: center